sammancoaching/website/_learning_hours/small_steps/demo_tdd_intro.md

 The first time I demonstrate this kata I usually don't show triangulation, and only do the four test cases listed in the problem description.
 That means I go straight to using the modulo operator when implementing the first test case.
 That keeps the demo shorter, and means you don't need to explain triangulation as a concept.

+There is a video on Emily Bache's YouTube channel for this learning hour - ["TDD - What it is and why you should care"](https://youtu.be/OhT0_Xg-vZU)

 ## Learning Goals
 * Describe the Red-Green-Refactor cycle
 * Design a pure function that takes an integer and returns a boolean, using TDD